tywalch/electrodb/README.md

 1. `"$mallstore_1#buildingid_f34#unitid_"`
 2. `"$mallstore_1#buildingid_f34"`

-The first example shows how ElectroDB post-pends the label of the next composite attribute (unitId) on the SortKey to ensure that buildings such as `"f340"` are not included in the query.
-This is useful to prevent common issues with multi-composite attribute sort keys like accidental over-querying.
+The first example shows how ElectroDB post-pends the label of the next composite attribute (`unitId`) on the Sort Key to ensure that buildings such as `"f340"` are not included in the query.
+This is useful to prevent common issues with overloaded sort keys like accidental over-querying.

 The second example allows you to make queries that do include buildings such as `"f340"` or `"f3409"` or `"f340356346"`.